tomjoht/tomjoht.github.io/_restapicourse/pubapis_learning_to_code.md

 Some might consider the tech writer's bad coding ability and superficial knowledge somewhat disappointing.
 After all, if you want to excel in your career, usually this means mastering something in a thorough way.

 It might seem depressing to realize that your coding knowledge will usually be kindergartner-like in comparison to developers.
-This positions tech writers more like second-class citizens in the corporation -- in a university setting, it's the equivalent of having an associates degree where others have PhDs.
+This positions tech writers more like second-class citizens in the corporation &mdash; in a university setting, it's the equivalent of having an associates degree where others have PhDs.

 However, I've since realized that this mindset is misguided.
 My role as a technical writer is not to code nor even to develop code.
 My role is to create awesome *documentation*.
 Creating awesome documentation isn't just about knowing code.
 There are a hundred other details that factor into the creation of good documentation.